Nikolai Shchelokov: Brezhnev's clan

-Chief of the Soviet Police (1966-1982)
+Chief of the Soviet Police (1966–1982)

 Shchelokov was appointed by Brezhnev as minister of public order on 17 September 1966.
 On 25 November 1968, the Ministry of Public Order (MOOP) was renamed as Ministry of Internal Affairs (MVD) with the title of Shchelokov's office renamed accordingly.
 He was promoted to the rank of general on 12 September 1976, while serving as interior minister.
 He was also the Soviet Union's top police officer.
 One of Shchelokov's deputies at the ministry was Brezhnev's son-in-law, Yuri Churbanov.

 Downfall

-Five weeks after the death of Brezhnev, on 17 December 1982, Shchelokov was replaced as interior minister by KGB chairman Vitaly Fedorchuk, a measure seen as influenced by Yuri Andropov, Fedorchuk's predecessor as head of the KGB and newly-elected general secretary of the Communist Party as well as an opponent of the Dnipropetrovsk Mafia.
+Five weeks after the death of Brezhnev, on 17 December 1982, Shchelokov was replaced as interior minister by KGB chairman Vitaly Fedorchuk, a measure seen as influenced by Yuri Andropov, Fedorchuk's predecessor as head of the KGB and newly elected general secretary of the Communist Party as well as an opponent of the Dnipropetrovsk Mafia.
 Shchelokov's dismissal was due to corruption charges against him.

 After leaving office, Shchelokov began work as chief of a police unit at a gas pipeline construction site in Siberia.
 On 15 June 1983, he was dismissed from the central committee of the Communist Party on allegations of corruption during his tenure, as part of Andropov's anti-corruption campaign.
 His son Igor was also removed from his post in the Komsomol shortly after.
 Later reports argued that his wife and son had also been involved in illegal acts of selling and buying foreign cars.
 It was further argued that Shchelokov spent huge amounts of state money to buy luxury items for personal use.
 On 6 November 1984, his military rank of army general was withdrawn by the state, and on 7 December he was expelled from the Communist Party.
 In 1988, author Raul M. Mir-Haidarov argued that Shchelokov had been the godfather of the Uzbek mob.

 Death

-Shchelokov committed suicide by gunshot to his head using his own hunting rifle from his collection of rarities at his suburban mansion in Moscow on 13 December 1984.
+Shchelokov committed suicide by gunshot to his head using his own hunting rifle from his collection of rarities at his suburban mansion in Serebryany Bor on 13 December 1984.
 He was buried on 15 December in Vagankovo cemetery in Moscow.
 His wife Svetlana predeceased him having committed suicide on 19 February 1983.

 Honours and awards

 Shchelokov was awarded the followings: the Order of Lenin (three times), the Order of the Red Banner (twice), the Order of Bogdan Khmelnitsky (Second Class), the Order of the Patriotic War (First Class), the Order of the Red Banner of Labour, the Order of the Red Star, Hero of Socialist Labour and various medals.

-He was stripped of all civilian awards and honors on 12 December 1984.
+Shchelokov was stripped of all civilian awards and honors on 12 December 1984.